n1ckd/LightingaleNotes/Sessions/Session 10.md

 Mars investigates the crystals in the area and they seem to be natural formations form the salt water in the cavern.
 Yuli finds a [[Voltemand Wanted Poster]] for a person belonging to the [[Voltemand Family]] in the bandit tents, basic fishing equipment, 1000cp and 1800sp, and a bottle of holy water

-As the duergar round the corner to see mars they become panicked and in undercommon say "the talking grove i've seen him before at the talking grove" Ari tries to have clay talk to them and as she mentions the [[Talking Grove]].
+As the duergar round the corner to see mars they become panicked and in under common say "the talking grove i've seen him before at the talking grove" Ari tries to have clay talk to them and as she mentions the [[Talking Grove]].

 mars goes over and plucks a crystal out of the pile he investigated before believing it to be his lucky crystal - he then attaches it to his necklace of ears.